cmdr2/ec2-runner/README.md

 # ec2-runner

-Build your own toy AWS Lambda, but only for your use.
+Build your own simple AWS Lambda, but only for your use.
 Sort-of-serverless.
 With a 2-3 min startup time per invocation (gah!).

 Why would you even do that?
 To be able to run your 2 - 30 minute workloads on high-end computers without owning them.
 Especially GPUs, since AWS Lambda doesn't provide GPUs (and they're [really expensive right now](https://en.wikipedia.org/wiki/2020–2021_global_chip_shortage) to purchase).